apache/beam/website/CONTRIBUTE.md

 To render capability matrix, please take a look at [this example](/www/site/content/en/documentation/runners/capability-matrix/#beam-capability-matrix).

-### How to add relative links to js or css
+### How to add relative links to JavaScript or CSS
-Please take a note that relative links should be added with relative paths to js or css files with using hugo syntax, so that they are able to form correct absolute links on localhost, staging and production.
+Please take a note that relative links should be added with relative paths to JavaScript or CSS files with using Hugo syntax, so that they are able to form correct absolute links on localhost, staging and production.
 Examples:
 ```
 /themes/docsy/assets/js/search.js        # var searchPage = "{{ "search/" | absURL }}?q=" + query;
 /assets/js/page-nav.js                   # img.src = "{{ "images/arrow-expandable.svg" | absURL }}";